Noel Skelton: Constructive conservatism

-Skelton was a talented journalist and wrote frequently for The Spectator, including four articles in April and May 1923 under the heading "Constructive Conservatism".
+Skelton was a talented journalist and wrote frequently for The Spectator, including four articles in 1923 under the heading "Constructive Conservatism".
 These lively articles set out his political philosophy—chiefly the pursuit of a property-owning democracy, the division of land into small-holdings, co-partnership and share options to improve industrial relations and finally the use of referendums to resolve disputes between the House of Commons and House of Lords—as well as urge the Unionists to compete with Labour on more typically socialist issues like pensions and housing.
-The four Spectator articles were republished as a pamphlet in 1924 which had a lasting influence, particularly among younger Tory MPs.
+The four Spectator articles were republished in 1924 as a pamphlet, which had a lasting influence, particularly among younger Tory MPs.
+Ben Jackson, a historian at the University of Oxford, suggests that Skelton's views may have been influenced by Hilaire Belloc, particularly the views expounded in The Servile State.

 YMCA

 Skelton was re-elected for Perth in 1924 and again in 1929.
-He quickly struck up friendships with the Conservative MPs like Anthony Eden, Harold Macmillan, Robert Boothby, John Buchan and Oliver Stanley and became the intellectual leader of a Parliamentary grouping dubbed the YMCA by cynical older Parliamentarians.
+He quickly struck up friendships with English Conservative MPs such as Anthony Eden, Harold Macmillan, Robert Boothby, John Buchan and Oliver Stanley and became the intellectual leader of a parliamentary grouping dubbed the YMCA by cynical older MPs.
 The group lobbied to make sure that Prime Minister Stanley Baldwin resisted the influence of reactionary elements in the Conservative Party and instead implemented progressive legislation.
-Baldwin was sympathetic and it was soundings with the YMCA which prevented Baldwin backing a controversial Political Levy Bill which would have had disastrous consequences for United Kingdom trade union relations.
-Skelton also maintained the group's journalistic presence, writing several articles for The Spectator, the Quarterly Review and the English Review.
+Baldwin was sympathetic and it was soundings with the YMCA that prevented Baldwin backing a controversial Political Levy Bill that would have had disastrous consequences for industrial relations in the United Kingdom.
+Skelton also wrote several articles for The Spectator, the Quarterly Review and the English Review.

 Scottish Office

 Skelton switched to the Scottish Universities constituency in 1931 and was returned unopposed.
-That same year, he was appointed Parliamentary Under-Secretary of State for Scotland with responsibility for health, housing and education.
-He was a talented administrator but occasionally pedantic when intervening in Commons debates.
+That same year he was appointed Parliamentary Under-Secretary of State for Scotland with responsibility for health, housing and education.

-By 1935, Skelton was terminally ill with cancer and after several weeks in a nursing home died in Edinburgh on 22 November 1935.
+By 1935 Skelton was terminally ill with cancer and after several weeks in a nursing home he died in Edinburgh, aged 55, on 22 November 1935.
 The declaration for the Scottish Universities constituency was made three days later and Skelton was re-elected posthumously.

-Skelton was cremated and his ashes were buried in Dean Cemetery with his sister.
+Skelton was cremated and his ashes were buried in Dean Cemetery with those of his sister.
 A separate memorial lies in the old churchyard in Kinross on the edge of Loch Leven.

 Influence

-Although Skelton died at the relatively young age of 55, he had once been seen as a potential Conservative leader and certainly as a senior Cabinet minister.
-Although he was quickly forgotten among the wider public, his influence, as Harold Macmillan wrote in his memoirs, "on politics and political thinking must have grown steadily year by year".
-His thinking on property ownership as the fundamental basis of modern conservatism proved particularly attractive and Anthony Eden personally revived the phrase as a political slogan at the 1946 Conservative Party conference.
-Macmillan then used it as the intellectual basis for the 1950s house-building boom while his successor as Prime Minister Sir Alec Douglas-Home owed his early political career to Skelton as his PPS from 1931 to 1935.
+Once viewed as a prospective Conservative leader and a prominent Cabinet minister, Skelton's influence, though fleeting in the public eye, was acknowledged by Harold Macmillan in his memoirs.
+Macmillan noted that Skelton's impact on politics and political thought grew steadily over the years.
+Skelton's ideas on property ownership as a cornerstone of modern conservatism gained significant traction, with Anthony Eden later revitalizing Skelton's concept of "a property-owning democracy" at the Conservative Party conference in 1946.
+This slogan was subsequently adopted by Macmillan to underpin the extensive house-building initiatives of the 1950s.

+Macmillan's successor as Prime Minister, Alec Douglas-Home, owed his early political career to Skelton, having been his PPS from 1931 to 1935.